 Yulia Tsvetkov

-Previously, I was an assistant professor in the Language Technologies Institute, School of Computer Science at Carnegie Mellon University, and before that a postdoc in the Stanford NLP Group.
-I got my PhD from CMU.
+Previously, I was an assistant professor in the Language Technologies Institute, School of Computer Science at Carnegie Mellon University, where I am currently an adjunct professor.
+Before that, I was a postdoc in the Stanford NLP Group.
+I received my PhD from CMU.

 Teaching